 In 2011, she was cast in the chorus Seattle Opera’s production of Porgy and Bess, which was her first major professional production and gained her membership to the American Guild of Musical Artists.
 Some other highlights from her performance career include playing Ruth in The Pirates of Penzance (twice!), Mrs. Lovett in Sweeney Todd: the Demon Barber of Fleet Street (her dream role), and working as both a cast member and the musical director for the world premiere of Corktown, Or, Through the Valley of Dry Bones, by Jeff Augustin.

 After college, Samantha took a bit of a hiatus from performing to gain work experience and travel the world.
 In the midst of this, to make sure she kept her creative juices flowing, she took improv and sketch courses at the Upright Citizens Brigade training center in New York City, as well as acted in various web series and shorts around the city.
 In 2018, she decided to pursue her first love of theatre once again and auditioned for Seattle Opera’s new production of Porgy and Bess, for which she was cast once again in the chorus.
-It reignited her passion to spend more time in this art form and is now pursuing dance classes and auditions in New York City.
+It reignited her passion to spend more time in this art form and she is currently pursuing a Master’s in Acting from the University of East London.

 Samantha is a classically and contemporary trained mezzo-soprano with a dynamic low-belt and operatic upper-range.
 She is trained in many dance styles (with a leaning towards hip-hop, jazz, and tap) and is quick at picking up choreography.
 Though not trained in a particular acting style, she is naturally adept at comedy, and excels in musical theatre and improv styles (although she won’t rule out doing dramas or tear-inducing work).